 - specific meats – beef, chicken, duck, ham, and pork.

 Recognizing the connection between gout and food is just one way to treat the condition and alleviate the pain it generates.
-Our team of medical specialists customizes comprehensive pain management programs for each of our patients to alleviate pain and decrease uric acid buildup in the joints.
+Our team of medical professionals customizes comprehensive pain management programs for each of our patients to alleviate pain and decrease uric acid buildup in the joints.
 Get a free consultation today.